adobe/reactor-developer-docs/api/reference/1.0/hosts/index.md

 1. `akamai`
 1. `sftp`

-When a `Build` is requested by the Launch user, Launch will check the `Library` to determine which `Environment` should build for.
+When a `Build` is requested by the Launch user, Launch will check the `Library` to determine which `Environment` it should be built for.
 The `Environment` has a relationship with the `Host` and that is how Launch knows which `Host` to use to deliver the `Build.

 A `Host` belongs to exactly one `Property`.
 A `Property` may have many `Hosts`.